 Endowus’ portfolios feature mutual funds, and are thus more similar to MoneyOwl’s than other robo advisors who focus on ETFs or REITs.
 In fact, Endowus’ cash/SRS portfolios also offer exposure to the Dimensional Global Core Equity Fund and Dimensional Emerging Markets Large Cap Core Equity Fund, among others.
 But these are just two of a larger basket of funds in Endowus’ portfolios.

-Endowus could actually be MoneyOwl’s closest competitor as they also allow you to invest your SRS funds.
-But while Endowus lets you invest your CPF funds, MoneyOwl does not.
+Endowus could actually be MoneyOwl’s closest competitor as they also allow you to invest your SRS and CPF funds.
 In addition, the overall cost of using Endowus is significantly lower, as they charge 0.4% for CPF and SRS funds or 0.6% for your first $200,000 of cash investment.

-The big difference here is that you need at least $10,000 to invest with Endowus, while MoneyOwl’s minimum lump sum investment is only $100.
+The difference here is that you need at least $1,000 to invest with Endowus, while MoneyOwl’s minimum lump sum investment is only $100.

-Stashaway’s focus is ETFs, unlike MoneyOwl which focuses on funds.
-Stashaway is not considered particularly cheap compared to other robo investors, but it is still cheaper than MoneyOwl, with fees of 0.8% on your first $25,000.
+StashAway’s focus is ETFs, unlike MoneyOwl which focuses on funds.
+StashAway is not considered particularly cheap compared to other robo investors with fees of 0.8% on your first $25,000, which is higher than MoneyOwl’s 0.6%.

 MoneyOwl vs Autowealth